Email Connected Service

 Select a module to be used for syncing messages and map the Message Id field.

-All other options are not required but also useful.
+All other options are not required, but also useful.
 More information in the beginning of this article.

 1. Select 'Module'

-2. Select 'Message id' field
+2. Select the 'Message ID' field

 3. Click NEXT